-Fig. (7): Effect of mineral, organic nitrogen and some other treatments on leaf iron content(ppm) of Klamata olive cv. young trees in 2007 and 2008 seasons.
+Fig (7): Effect of mineral, organic nitrogen and some other treatments on leaf iron content(ppm) of Picual olive cv. young trees in 2007 and 2008 seasons.

-Fig. (8): Effect of mineral, organic nitrogen and some other treatments on leaf zinc content(ppm) of Klamata olive cv. young trees in 2007 and 2008 seasons.
+Fig (8): Effect of mineral, organic nitrogen and some other treatments on leaf zinc content(ppm) of Picual olive cv. young trees in 2007 and 2008 seasons

-Fig. (9): Effect of mineral, organic nitrogen and some other treatments on leaf manganese content(ppm) of Klamata olive cv. young trees in 2007 and 2008 seasons.
+Fig (9): Effect of mineral, organic nitrogen and some other treatments on leaf manganese content(ppm) of Picual olive cv. young trees in 2007 and 2008 seasons.

-Finally it could be noticed that, leaves dry weight per plant the fifth treatment with humic acid showed higher value in the first season, in the second season, insignificant differences among treatments were found.
-Leaf nitrogen content with the second and fifth treatments showed the highest significant values compared with all other treatments in the first season .In the second season, the second treatment had higher significant value than those of the seventh and the eighth treatments.
-These results are harmony with those found by Fernández-Escobar et. al.(1999) they reported that, foliar application of leonardite extracts(humic substances extracted) under field conditions, stimulated plant growth of young olive plants.
+Finally it could be noticed that, effect of treatment on Leaves dry weight (g) per plant, fifth treatment with humic acid and sixth treatment with activated dry yeast gave the highest significant values in the first season, meanwhile in the second season fourth treatment with 50% cattle manure and fifth treatment with humic acid recorded higher significant values.
+Leaf nitrogen content revealed that first, fifth, sixth and seventh treatments showed higher significant values, respectively than those of other treatments in the first season.
+In the second season, the first treatment had higher significant leaf nitrogen content compared with most of other treatments These results are harmony with those found by Fernández-Escobar et. al.(1999) they reported that, foliar application of leonardite extracts(humic substances extracted) under field conditions, stimulated plant growth of young olive plants.
 Moreover we can added that, growth parameters were not affected by most treatment may be attributed to low nutritional demand of young olive trees as mentioned by Xiloyannis et. al. (2000) They showed that, demand of irrigated olive trees, cultivar Coratina for P and K is minimal during the first four years after planting and can be fulfilled by naturally supplied soils.
 Low doses of N should be applied through localized fertilization during the year.
 Moreover Nawaf and Yara (2006) found that, young olive trees benefit from low levels of NPK and N alone and additional fertilizers would not be significant.
 However, NPK are consider to be essential element for plant growth and development.
 The 16 g NPK and 32 g N significantly gave the highest shoot and root dry weight, this probably due to nitrogen concentration which increased dry matter accumulation in roots and decreased shoot: root ratio.
 From obtained data P, K, Ca and Mg were higher than their critical levels but nitrogen was lower than it's critical level with most treatments especially in the second season that may be attributed to more vegetative growth in second season than first one which need more demand of nitrogen.
-These results are contrary with those found by Hegazy et. al.(2007) Whose reported that the applying

-100% organic fertilization (poultry manure) to Picual olive trees gave the highest Fe leaf content in both seasons and Mn in the second season, while leaf Zn content increased in second season with using 100% mineral fertilization.
+These results are contrary with those found by Hegazy et. al.(2007) Whose reported that the applying 100% organic fertilization (poultry manure) to Picual olive trees gave the highest Fe leaf content in both seasons and Mn in the second season, while leaf Zn content increased in second season with using 100% mineral fertilization.